 Tell us about yourself, what's your background?

-I am a Japanese-American painter from both Kanazawa, Japan and the California Bay Area.
-My work is inspired by both my cultural heritage and the exploration of the liminal space I live in as an issei (first-generation) mixed-race woman in the United States.
-I’ve always been fascinated by traditional Japanese mythology and folklore, as well as Shōwa and Heisei–era subcultures.
-In my work, I expand on these themes within the context of my personal experiences.
-A recurring theme I often work with is the exploration of what forms our sense of identity, and how that can shift during our lifetime on account of generations living abroad.
-Imbuing the complexity of being multicultural, multinational, and multiracial is central to my works, as my paintings contrast the nostalgia of childhood memories with underlying feelings of being a foreigner simultaneously navigating Japanese and American communities.
-I try to illuminate self-discovery through narration and investigation of the otherness I have felt throughout my life, and use it as a catalyst to reconnect with and reclaim space within my heritage.
+I am a Japanese-American painter from Kanazawa, Japan and the San Francisco/Bay Area.
+My work is inspired by my cultural heritage and the exploration of the liminal space I live in as an issei (first-generation) mixed-race woman in the United States.
+I’m fascinated by traditional Japanese mythology and folklore, as well as Shōwa and Heisei–era subcultures.
+My work expands on these themes within the context of my experiences.
+A recurring theme in my work is the exploration of what forms our sense of identity and how that can shift during our lifetime after generations living abroad.
+Imbuing the complexity of being multicultural, multinational, and multiracial is central to my work, and my paintings contrast the nostalgia of childhood memories with underlying feelings of being a foreigner simultaneously navigating Japanese and American communities.
+I try to illuminate self-discovery through narration and investigation of the otherness I have felt throughout my life.

-Having two artists as parents, painting and drawing were always a part of my life since childhood.
+Having two artists as parents, painting and drawing were always a part of my life.
 My education, however, has nothing to do with art.
 I graduated with a Bachelors of Business Administration from SF State and was working on getting my Masters in Accounting at the University of Hawaii with the intent to become a tax accountant.
-In grad school, I began interning at an accounting firm and that's where I realized this career path was not going to make me happy.
-I had the most joy when working on my creative “hobbies” outside of work, and so I took a leap of faith and quit grad school to begin pursuing art more seriously.
-Because of this I am mostly self taught, and continue to experiment and grow my practice as I spend more time in my studio.
+In grad school, I interned at an accounting firm where I realized this career path was not going to make me happy.
+I had the most joy when working on my creative “hobbies”, and took a leap of faith and quit grad school to pursue art seriously.
+I am mostly self taught, and experiment and grow my practice as I spend more time in my studio.